Master of Science in Genetic Counseling

 Why genetic counseling?

-• The ASGCGP is the only program in South Dakota approved by the Accreditation Council for Genetic Counseling.
-All 10 students enrolled in the program spend their first academic year in the Sioux Falls area.
-Beginning with our 2023 cohort, students will be located in Sioux Falls, San Diego and Fargo for their second year.
-Three students will remain in Sioux Falls, five will move to San Diego and two will move to Fargo.
+• The ASGCGP is the only program in South Dakota approved by the Accreditation Council for Genetic Counseling (ACGC).
+All students enrolled in the program spend their first academic year in the Sioux Falls area.
+Students will be located in Sioux Falls, San Diego, California, and Fargo, North Dakota, for their second year.

 • Graduates will be eligible to sit for the American Board of Genetic Counseling (ABGC) national certification exam and enter the profession as well-prepared genetic counselors.